basepi/djangocon2013-sls/README.md

 configuration and pillar data used for the tutorial.
-As I did not use the git external pillar for my pillar data, the ``pillar.example`` was copied to the Master under ``/srv/pillar/multihost`` (the location for the Pillar SLS in the multi-host example was different, see this same file in the ``multihost`` environment for more info), named it ``django.sls``, and assigned this Pillar data to all hosts using the following Pillar top.sls:
+As I did not use the git external pillar for my pillar data, the ``pillar.example`` was copied to the Master under ``/srv/pillar/multihost`` (the location for the Pillar SLS in the single-host example was different, see this same file in the ``master`` branch for more info), named it ``django.sls``, and assigned this Pillar data to all hosts using the following Pillar top.sls:

 ```yaml
 base: